Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

 Visa Requirements for Kyrgyzstan

-Kyrgyzstan has the most liberal visa policy of any of the Central Asian nations and as result travel to Kyrgyzstan is easier and more straightforward than ever.
+Kyrgyzstan has the most liberal visa policy of any of the Central Asian nations and as a result, travel to Kyrgyzstan is easier and more straightforward than ever.

 Citizens of a number of countries (mostly western or developed nations) are granted a 30 or 60-day visa upon arrival.
 Check with your country’s foreign office to find out if you qualify.

-For example, E-visas for Chinese citizens only allow them to enter the country at Bishkek or Osh airports or through one land border with Kazakhstan.
+For example, E-visas for Chinese citizens only allows them to enter the country at Bishkek or Osh airports or through one land border with Kazakhstan.

 Your guesthouse or hotel should be able to register you directly.
 If they can’t (this is unlikely) you will need to head to the Public Security Bureau with the required documentation which is located on Young Guard Blvd (молодой гвардии молодой гвардии).